 What Is Crack?

-Crack consists of solid chunks of rock crystals varying in color from white to yellow to pale pink.
-[1] People abuse crack by heating the rock crystals, which produce vapors that are inhaled directly into the lungs, where it is then absorbed into the bloodstream.
-The name “crack” comes from the crackling sound the rocks make when they are heated.
+People use crack by smoking (heating) the rock crystals.
+This produces vapors which are inhaled directly into the lungs, from where the drug is absorbed into the bloodstream.
+The name “crack” comes from the crackling sound made by the rocks when they are heated.

-Crack is an extremely potent form of cocaine that produces rapid stimulant effects when smoked.
-It is chemically identical to cocaine and differs only in how it is made and how it is used.
-Smoking crack produces a faster, shorter, and more intense high than snorting cocaine.
+Crack is an extremely potent form of cocaine.
+It produces rapid stimulant effects when smoked.
+While it is chemically identical to cocaine, crack is made differently and has a faster onset of action.
+In other words, smoking crack produces a faster, shorter, and more intense high than snorting cocaine.

-Difference Between Crack and Cocaine
+Differences Between Crack and Cocaine

 The Crack Epidemic in the United States

-Crack became popular due to its immediate effects, high profits, and relative affordability.
-Crack was easy to produce and cheap to buy, making it accessible to large numbers of less-affluent drug users.
+Crack first made its appearance in the United States in the early 1980s.
+The target consumer base was the economically weaker section of society.
+Crack quickly became popular due to its immediate effects, high profits, and relative affordability.
+The drug was easy to produce and cheap to buy, making it accessible to large numbers of less-affluent drug users.
 A pebble-sized piece of crack, equivalent to one-tenth of a gram of powder cocaine, sold for as little as $5 to $20.
+Crack usage soon became prevalent, especially in major US cities, including Los Angeles, Detroit, and New York.

 Crack Usage Trends and Statistics

-- Many people believe that the harsher sentences associated with crack disproportionately penalize African Americans.
+- Many people believe that the harsher sentences associated with crack disproportionately penalize African-Americans.
 Roughly 80% of people sentenced for offenses involving crack are African American, even though two-thirds of crack users are Whites and Hispanics.
 [7]

-- Studies show that the likelihood of violence associated with crack abuse is higher compared to powdered cocaine, although these differences are not significant when accounting for demographics, non-cocaine substance use, and mood disorders.
-[9]
+- Studies also show that the likelihood of violence associated with crack abuse is higher compared to powdered cocaine, although these differences are not significant when accounting for demographics, non-cocaine substance use, and mood disorders.
+[10]

 Crack Methods of Use